Anomaly Detection in Collider Physics via Factorized Observables: A Gaussian Example

 To analytically demonstrate the claims of \CleverName, we provide an illustrative Gaussian example.
 Let $\mathcal{N}(\mu, \sigma^2)$ denote the normal distribution with mean $\mu$ and variance $\sigma^2$.
 Consider two variables $p_{T}$ and $\mathcal{O}$ with different distributions for the signal ($S$) and background ($B$):

 For our numerical analysis, we take $\braket{p_T}_S = \braket{\mathcal{O}}_S = 1$, $\braket{p_T}_B = \braket{\mathcal{O}}_B = 0$, and all variances to be 1.
 We fix the background size at 1 million samples and draw the number of signal events to have a signal fraction of $f_S$.
 These distributions are shown in \Fig{fig:sig_back_dist} as contour plots.
-Since the kinematic variable ($p_T$) is drawn independently from the substructure variable ($\mathcal{O}$), concatenating these signal and background samples with signal fraction $f_S$ yields a data set with distribution defined by \Eq{eq:factorized2}.
+Since the kinematic variable ($p_T$) is drawn independently from the substructure variable ($\mathcal{O}$), concatenating these signal and background samples with signal fraction $f_S$ yields a data set with distribution defined by Eq.
+(3) in the main text.

-To apply \CleverName to this Gaussian example, we use fully connected neural networks with three layers of 100 nodes per layer, training for 10 epochs.
-The final prediction is taken to be the average over 10 models.
+To apply \CleverName to this Gaussian example, we use fully connected neural networks with three layers of 100 nodes per layer, training for 10 epochs and ensembling over 10 different models.
 We show the decay in statistical power as a function of signal fraction in \Fig{fig:gauss_auc}.
 As expected, the network behaves optimally in the large signal fraction limit, and converges to a constant random classifier in the no-signal limit.

 Furthermore, since we know the analytic form for our signal and background distributions, we can construct the conditional expectation formula explicitly:

 where the likelihood ratio is:

 This allows us to visualize the convergence of the model for various signal fractions, shown in \Fig{fig:gauss_conv}, with optimal performance in the high signal fraction limit and convergence to a constant in the no signal limit.